Which is the best home EV charger? That depends...

 Public charging stations are becoming increasingly accessible as electric cars become more common, and they are sometimes offered at a cost and sometimes free (yeah, you get lucky in some cities and locations).
 These will likely be slower than the high-speed EV chargers but still faster than plugging into a 110-volt outlet in your home.

 Fast-charging public charging stations are often found at rest stops along major highways and interstates, allowing EVs to make longer distance trips.
 The fastest EV charging stations are provided by Tesla (Tesla Superchargers), and as you would expect they don’t accommodate other makes.
 Tesla showed a lot of market foresight and built a network of charging stations long before there was demand, so in most areas, Tesla drivers currently enjoy quick and easy access to chargers without waiting.

-Note: not to make a brand promotion, but due to the amount of high-speed charging stations and the significantly greater range of Teslas compared to many other EV models, at this point this makes Tesla the best option for long distance road trips without detours for charging or long charging delays.
+Note: not to make a brand promotion, but due to the amount of high-speed charging stations and the significantly greater range of Teslas compared to many other EV models, at this point this makes Tesla potentially the best option for long distance road trips without detours for charging or long charging delays.

 How much does it cost to charge an EV?

 The cost to drive an EV compared to gas cars is, in a word, cheaper.
 And in two words, way cheaper.
 Even in regions with extremely high electricity rates or peak rates, you'll still pay less to drive an electric car than a gas-powered car. if you charge mostly at home you will save more charging during off peak hours of course if you live in an area of fluctuating rates, but to give you an idea of a 'refueling' cost at a roadside EV charging station, below is the price for a tank of electricity, good luck finding a gas car you can fill for four bucks!